dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.45 - Weird face one](/2022/07/08/threejs-examples-weird-face-one/)

 Updating the state of a geometries is something that can be done in a wide range of ways.
-There is looking into use bones as a way to do so, but then there is also just working out all kinds of various ways that have to do with updating the state of geometry using a little javaScript code.
+There is looking into the use of bones as a way to do so, and there are also morph attributes as well that I think is one of the best ways to get started with this sort of thing thus far.
+However this is an older threejs project example in which I knew enough about threejs as to how to update geometry with a little custom javaScript code but have not yet got around to learning a thing or two about morph attributes.

 For this weird face one example I am using the lerp geometry method that I made for a previous example to lerp between to states of a geometry for a mouth of a weird looking face.
 On top of that I am also making use of other ways of creating a kind of animation my just moving the position of mesh objects which is what I am using with the eyes of this weird face model.
+So then this is one of my many hybrid modules that I have made that is a kind of stepping stone between a kind of informal model and a more processional kind of model that is made in a  program like blender and then imported into threejs.

 <iframe class="youtube_video" src="https://www.youtube.com/embed/AzuB6ExUE64" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>